czue/django-wedding-website/README.md

 ### Sending email

-This application uses Django's email framework for sending mail.
+This application uses Django's email framework for sending an email.
 You need to modify the `EMAIL_HOST`, `EMAIL_PORT` and other associated variables in `settings.py` in order to hook it into a real server.